robbiecic/Meetadoo-UI-VueJs/README.txt

 Selected:
+- Ticking on action doesn't do anything (have to update minutes API first)
 - Actions page
     - List of all the actions in your meetings.
 Can filter by assignee or tags.
 Clicked tag from top banner which applies the filter.
 - Review Updated lifecycle hook instead of Created and Watching prop changes